brownsarahm/python-socialsci/_episodes/13-matplotlib.md

 ## Plotting in python

 There are a wide variety of ways to plot in python, like many programming languages.
-Some do more of the design work for you and others let you customize the look of the plots and all of the little details yourself. `Pandas` has basic plots built into it that reduce the amount of syntax, if your data is already in a DataFrame.  `matplotlib` is fully controllable down to basic elements and includes a module `pylab` that is somewhere in between (designed to feel like matlab plotting, if you happen to have done that before)
+Some do more of the design work for you and others let you customize the look of the plots and all of the little details yourself. `Pandas` has basic plots built into it that reduce the amount of syntax, if your data is already in a DataFrame.
+Matplotlib is a Python graphical library that can be used to produce a variety of different graph types, it is fully controllable down to basic elements and includes a module `pylab` that is somewhere in between (designed to feel like matlab plotting, if you happen to have done that before.

+The pandas library contains very tight integration with matplotlib.
+There are functions in pandas that automatically call matplotlib functions to produce graphs.

+Although we are using Matplotlib in this episode, pandas can make use of several other graphical libraries available from within Python such as ggplot2 and seaborn.
+Seaborn has some very powerful features and advancecd plot types.
+One of its most useful features is formatting.

 ## Plotting with Pandas